Student Groups

 Send messages to all group members at once:

-- Click "Send Announcement"
+- Click the "Send Announcement" button

 - Compose your message